 In October 2007, I made a decision to go into treatment in Chicago.
 While I was there, my roommate told me about her experience and what it was like in MN.
 I completed my treatment in November of 2007, my treatment counselor helped find someone to sponsor me in MN.
 I secured $100 for a bus ticket through a family member.
 I came to Minnesota with nothing, aside from these few contacts for aftercare.
 I started my recovery, attending prostitution and drug support groups.
 I got into transitional housing.
 After 1 year clean, I returned to Chicago to rescue my sister out of prostitution.
 While I was there, I also rescued another woman out of prostitution thus began Coming Out Of Bondage.
 From 2008 until now we have helped 100 women into safety.
 I was able to help these women.
 I got her to MN and helped her transition out of bondage.

-My street outreach talking with women on the streets, leaving my number with them, posting flyers.
-I have created some eligibility criteria and explain my expectations, what women need to do in order for me to help them.
+Our street outreach talking with women on the streets, leaving a contact number with them, posting flyers.
+We have created some eligibility criteria and explaining the expectations, what women need to do in order for us to help them.
 If they are serious and ready to leave.
-We sign up for a rule 25 assessment, get them into a treatment program.
+We transport them to a safe environment.
+And we sign them up for a rule 25 assessment, get them into a treatment program.
 These women go into a shelter until they can get into a treatment center or shelter.
-Through Micro-Grant funds and my church Shiloh Temple International Ministries, and individuals donations we I have been able to provide basic needs such as hygiene items, clothing, food or other immediate needs.
+Through my church Shiloh Temple International Ministries, and individuals donations we I have been able to provide basic needs such as hygiene items, clothing, food or other immediate needs.

 I know the damage that prostitution, drugs, and abuse can have on a woman from my own experience.
 These women and children need a fresh start, and they need to know they are cared for.
 I am still healing from my own experiences.
 Each day it seems I am understanding and appreciating the beauty in life a little more.
 I notice things now that I would never have noticed.
 I have strong faith in God, which has played a big part of my recovery.
 I am passionate about helping these women and children create a safer, better, happier life.